sinclairzx81/reactor/readme.md

 <a name='getting_started_windows_forms_applications' />
 #### windows forms applications

-When developing UI applications, handling asynchronous callbacks typically requires the user to manage synchronization back on applications UI thread by way of a SynchronizationContext.
-Reactor provides a convienient overload for starting loops that accepts a SynchronizationContext as a argument.
+When developing UI applications, handling asynchronous callbacks typically requires the developer to manage synchronization back on the application UI thread by way of a synchronization context.
+Reactor provides a convienient overload for starting loops that accepts a System.Threading.SynchronizationContext as a argument.
 In the example below, the loop is started with System.Threading.SynchronizationContext.Current on OnLoad().
 This ensures that all async completations are always returned to the UI thread.

 ```csharp
 public partial class Form1 : Form